Improving Mental Health Crisis Care

 “Our thematic review Right here, right now concluded that far too many people in a mental health crisis have poor experiences of care and do not receive basic respect, warmth and compassion.
 This is unsafe and, when compared with the services available to people with physical health problems, unfair.”
 Care Quality Commission

-This conference focuses on Achieving Better Access for Mental Health Crisis Care, delivering a new model of mental health crisis services, and meeting the ambitions of the Mental Health Crisis Concordat.
+This conference focuses on Improving Mental Health Crisis Care, delivering a new model of mental health crisis services, and meeting the ambitions of the Mental Health Crisis Concordat.

 The conference will open with a national update from the Mental Health Crisis Concordat on the Achieving Better Access to 24/7 Urgent and Emergency Mental Health Care report followed by progress against NHS England’s commitments.
 The conference will then continue with case studies from the NHS, Police, and Ambulance Services, commissioners and perspectives from service users.